Updated: Jul 3

 Now we need to make Chrome aware of this background script.
 We also need to grant some permissions to our extension.
 Update your manifest.json:

-If you build & reload the extension now and go to http://google.com you’ll still see it’s inactive.
+If you build & reload the extension now and go to http://google.com you’ll see it’s still active.
 If you dig a bit into it you’ll see that the background script is being loaded but it is not being executed.
 And there is a reason for that.

 Let’s take a look at the compiled version of our background.ts:

 As you can see our code is being pushed into webpack chunks array but no one invokes it.
 So yes, the script is being loaded but nothing happens, because no one actually runs the code.
 Angular CLI (Webpack) puts the code that is responsible for chunks execution in a separate chunk called runtime.
-This is the missing part that we need to add to the manifest:
+Since this code split doesn't give us much in terms of performance (remember, we have all the files available locally), we can just disable this behavior for background.ts entry:

-Build & reload the extension, go to http://google.com and you’re back to see this beautiful picture:
+Reload the extension, go to http://google.com and see that the extension is disabled for this site.

 Background page live reload?
 Who said live reload?